-The Director of Counseling and Continuing Education, in collaboration with the Human Resources Director, will conduct a biennial review of the RLNC Drug and Alcohol Prevention Program to determine effectiveness, implement necessary changes and ensure that disciplinary sanctions are enforced.
-All biennial review documentation will be located in Student Success Office.
+The Life Vision Coach, in collaboration with the Director of Equity, Cultural Education, and Archives, will conduct a biennial review of the RLNC Drug and Alcohol Prevention Program to determine its effectiveness, implement necessary changes and ensure that disciplinary sanctions are enforced.
+All biennial review documentation will be filed by the Vice President of Operations and Academic Affairs.
 A copy of the Drug and Alcohol Prevention Program and the results of the biennial review will be made available upon request to the public and the Secretary of the Department of Education.